 I signed up for the Whistler Alpine Meadows (WAM) 100 miler in the spring.
-I saw it was back from a two year Covid hiatus was now a Hardrock 100 qualifier.
+The event had returned from a two year Covid hiatus was now a Hardrock 100 qualifier.
 With almost 9000m (29k feet) of vertical gain, this wasn’t entirely a surprise.
 Even though I would be in Montreal for the summer — and would have to train — I knew the course well from the 110km race in 2019.

-With as much hiking as running involved, WAM is my kind of race.
+Being a tough, steep race, requiring both strong hiking and running skills, WAM was my kind of race.
 Plus, it would be an excuse to return to Whistler, somewhere that has become rather special to me in recent years.
 Anne and lived in the village for 6 weeks last year, only minutes from the Blackcomb Ascent trail.
 It’s also where we had our first unofficial date.
 I was excited to return.

 In June, three weeks before the QMT 100, I reached out to Ridgeline Athletics for full-time coaching.
 I’d wanted to hire a coach for a while, but the timing had never been good.
 Full time nomadism has its perks, but it can make scheduling difficult and commitments a challenge.
 But with Anne and I taking a break from the road and staying in Montreal for the summer, I knew I could commit to doing the training.